MediaArea/RAWcooked/Doc/Case_study.md

 * Parallel 4K RGB 12-bit DPX (118.1 GB) - MKV duration 1:27 (87.1 GB) - encoding time 1:06:02 - MKV 26.3% smaller than DPX
 * Parallel 4K RGB 12-bit DPX (121.6 GB) - MKV duration 1:29 (87.3 GB) - encoding time 0:54:00 - MKV 28.2% smaller than DPX
 * Parallel 4K RGB 12-bit DPX (887.3 GB) - MKV duration 10:54 (208.7 GB) - encoding time 5:02:00 - MKV 76.5% smaller than DPX **
-** Where the MKV is significantly smaller than the DPX then a black and while filter will have been applied to an RGB scan, as in these cases.
+** Where the MKV is significantly smaller than the DPX then usually a black and white film will have been scanned RGB, as in these cases.

 A separate 2K solo and parallel encoding test revealed much quicker encoding times for >10 minute sequences, again using the ```--all``` command against a single QNAP storage, and where we can assume another single ```--check``` run is also working in parallel: